 - Develop new treatment strategies based on this data for future clinical trials to improve survival and outcome

-Participate and Register for the Adult Ependymoma Outcomes (AEO) and Pediatric Ependymoma Outcomes (PEO) Projects
+Participate and Register for the Adult Ependymoma Outcomes and Risk Project

-Participating in the AEO and PEO Projects will help pave the path toward improving treatment for patients with ependymoma.
+Participating in the PEO Project will help pave the path toward improving treatment for patients with ependymoma.
 Efforts such as this would not be possible without the selfless contributions of patients like you.
 Treatment and quality of life issues are crucial with any patient group, especially for patients with ependymoma.
-The AEO Project is designed for adults diagnosed with ependymoma and the PEO project is designed for children (younger than 18 years).
+The PEO project is designed for children (younger than 18 years).